 The Challenge of Breastfeeding

-Little did I know that I would struggle to feed my son for four months.
+Little did I know I would struggle to feed my son for four months.
 I was determined to be successful at breastfeeding, to the detriment of my mental and physical health.
-Due to undiagnosed oral ties, I spent the first four weeks with a baby I thought was colicky and wasn’t gaining weight very well.
+Due to undiagnosed oral ties, I spent the first four weeks with a baby I thought was colicky and not gaining weight very well.
 After hiring a private lactation consultant, she helped me realize that ties were the root cause of our problem.
-We quickly got his tongue tie revised (for the first time), and things got somewhat better, but I was still in excruciating pain when I breastfed.
+We quickly revised his tongue tie (for the first time), and things got somewhat better, but I was still in excruciating pain when I breastfed.

-I fought through the pain and nursed when I could, but pumped and bottle-fed as well.
+I fought through the pain and nursed when I could, but I also pumped and bottle-fed.
 It was a very challenging cycle.
 All I wanted to do was be successful at breastfeeding my son because they said it would be easy and natural!
 What was so wrong with me that I could not feed my baby the natural way?
 After a second oral tie revision, we finally saw his weight gain take off, and my pain subsided.

 This story does have a happy ending.
 I went on to breastfeed my son for 19 months.
 He completely self-weaned when I got pregnant for a second time.
 I was one of the lucky ones as I had an extended, fully paid maternity leave from work.
 He was also my first baby, so my only job was to keep him fed and happy.